coreruleset/documentation/content/configuring/false_positives_tuning.md

   This type of rule exclusion takes the form of a `SecRule`.

 {{% notice info %}}
-Runtime rule exclusions, while granular and flexible, have a computational cost associated to them.
+Runtime rule exclusions, while granular and flexible, have a computational overhead, albeit a small one.
 A runtime rule exclusion is an extra SecRule which must be evaluated for every transaction.
 {{% /notice %}}

 In addition to the two *types* of exclusions, rules can be excluded in two different *ways*:

 - **Exclude the entire rule:** An entire rule is removed and will not be executed by the rule engine.
 - **Exclude a specific variable from the rule:** A *specific variable* will be excluded from a specific rule.

+These two methods can also operate on multiple rules or even entire rule categories.

 The combinations of rule exclusion types and methods allow for writing rule exclusions of varying granularity.
 Very coarse rule exclusions can be written, for example "remove all SQL injection rules" using `SecRuleRemoveByTag`.
 Extremely granular rule exclusions can also be written, for example "for transactions to the location 'web_app_2/function.php', exclude the query string parameter 'user_id' from rule 920280" using a SecRule and the action `ctl:ruleRemoveTargetById`.